WarmingZ/WarmingZ.github.io/_posts/2021-12-02-SQL-for-the-programmer.md

 We can also filter users by registration date, in ranges of specific calendar dates.
 My user table records the date the user registered.<br>
  `(select email, registration_time from user where registration_time between '2019-01-31' and '2020-01-01';)`<br>
   The keywords here are <mark>"between"</mark> and <mark>"and"</mark>.
 And we get all the users who have been registered in this period.

+I have a cell `in_active` which stores a variable of type `int`.
+It holds the values ​​"1" and "0".
+We can derive all values ​​where the variable is a unit value.<br>
+This is what my request to the server looks like: <br>
+ `select user_id, is_active from user where is_active = true;`. <br>
+ It should be explained that SQL is smart enough to understand that the so-called `true` flag is one and the `false` flag is zero.

 Finally, I would like to demonstrate the work of the query, where we can combine several conditions.
 The query will look like this: <br>
 ```select first_name, is_active from user where (is_active = true and first_name like 'A%') or (is_active = false and last_name like '% n');``` <br>